'It's insane': California copes with 3rd massacre in 8 days

 So far, there have been six mass killings this year in the U.S., and the Monterey Park shootings were the deadliest attack since May 24, when 21 people were killed in an elementary school in Uvalde, Texas.

-The Half Moon Bay slayings came less than 48 hours later when 66-year-old Chunli Zhao shot five people at Mountain Mushroom Farm, where he worked, killing four, authorities said.
-He then drove to nearby Concord Farms, where he once worked, and fatally shot three other people.
+The Half Moon Bay slayings came less than 48 hours later when 66-year-old Chunli Zhao shot five people at a mushroom farm where he worked, killing four, authorities said.
+He then drove to a farm where he once worked nearby, and fatally shot three other people.

 The victims were Asian and Hispanic, and some were migrant workers.